VISITING SCHEDULE AND LIMITATIONS

 - Any further search of a child/minor shall be done only with the approval of the parent/legal guardian and in their presence.
 This search shall also be conducted out of view of other visitors and consent by the parent/legal guardian shall be recorded in the appropriate log.

 - Any visitor, who appears, in the opinion of correctional staff, to be under the influence of alcohol or other narcotic/controlled substance, shall be denied entrance into the institution.
-In addition, if staff detect the odor of alcohol, the visitor will be denied entrance to the institution.
+In addition, if staff detect the odor of drugs and/or alcohol, the visitor will be denied entrance to the institution.

 - Once visitors have been searched and authorized entrance into the facility, a correctional staff member shall direct them to the visiting room.